 So when it comes to Tea Tree Oil and pimples, using it as a spot treatment is completely different to using it all over your face, even if you were to mix it with an oil or moisturizer.

 Tea Tree Oil is strong.
-I would actually go as far to say that ALL essential oils are strong, and if you use them the wrong way, it can do more harm than good.
+I would actually go as far to say that ALL essential oils are strong.
+If you use essential oils the wrong way, it can do more harm than good.

-When used properly, Tea Tree Oil can be a fantastic spot treatment that speeds up the healing of blemishes and pimples, but I would only use it where it needs to be used, and never on your entire face.
+When used properly, Tea Tree Oil can be a fantastic spot treatment that speeds up the healing of blemishes and pimples.
+I would only use it where it needs to be used, and never apply it to your entire face.

 To ensure that you are using Tea Tree Oil properly, and getting all the pimple vanishing benefits from it, check out the rest of this article, and the video with demo (at the top of this page).

 How to use Tea Tree Oil to treat acne and pimples

 - At night, wash your face with a mild cleanser, followed by using the rest of the products in your skin care routine (serum, moisturizer, etc).

 - Allow the skincare products to absorb and dry down on your skin (I would give it a minute or two to absorb before applying the Tea Tree Oil spot treatment).

 - If this is your very first time ever using tea tree oil or you have sensitive skin, I recommend diluting the Tea Tree Oil with a carrier oil like jojoba oil.
 You can mix 1 drop of Tea Tree Essential Oil with 10-12 drops of a carrier oil, and mix it together in a clean dish or in the palm of your hand.